7 Reasons Lawyers Are Unhappy & How To Improve Their Happiness

 3. Most Clients Do Not Value Their Lawyers

-People view lawyers as narcissistic manipulators, and actually, they are right to assume so.
+People view lawyers as narcissistic manipulators, and actually, they may be right to assume so.

 Manipulation is defined as influencing or attempting to influence the behaviors or emotions of others for one’s own gain.

 Lawyers, by that definition, are manipulators, if not outright liars.
-They always argue their cases in ways that their clients benefit while their opponents are disfavored.
+They always argue their cases in ways that benefit their clients while disfavoring their opponents, regardless of which party is guilty.

 This is because there are many misconceptions about the role of a lawyer in the legal process, and many people wrongly assume that lawyers are only responsible for litigation.